 SQL Server Authentication

 When a user connects with a specified login name and password from a non-trusted connection, SQL Server performs the authentication itself by checking to see if a SQL Server login account has been set up and if the specified password matches the one previously recorded.
 If SQL Server does not have a login account set, authentication fails, and the user receives an error message.
 When possible, use Windows Authentication or Active Directory - Password authentication.

-Active Directory Universal Authentication
+Active Directory - Universal with MFA support

-Active Directory Password Authentication
+Active Directory - Password

 Azure Active Directory Authentication is a mechanism of connecting to MicrosoftAzure SQL Database by using identities in Azure Active Directory (Azure AD).
-Use this method for connecting to SQL Database if you are logged into Windows using credentials from a domain that is not federated with Azure, or when using Azure AD authentication using Azure AD based on the initial or the client domain.
+Use this method for connecting to SQL Database if you are logged in to Windows using credentials from a domain that is not federated with Azure, or when using Azure AD authentication using Azure AD based on the initial or the client domain.
 For more information, see Connecting to SQL Database By Using Azure Active Directory Authentication.

-Active Directory Integrated Authentication
+Active Directory - Integrated

 Azure Active Directory Authentication is a mechanism of connecting to MicrosoftAzure SQL Database by using identities in Azure Active Directory (Azure AD).
-Use this method for connecting to SQL Database if you are logged into Windows using your Azure Active Directory credentials from a federated domain.
+Use this method for connecting to SQL Database if you are logged in to Windows using your Azure Active Directory credentials from a federated domain.
 For more information, see Connecting to SQL Database By Using Azure Active Directory Authentication.

 The Windows user name to connect with.
 This option is only available if you have selected to connect using Active Directory Password Authentication.
 It is read-only when you select Windows Authentication or Active Directory - Integrated authentication.

 Enter the login to connect with.
-This option is only available if you have selected to connect using SQL Server Authentication or or Active Directory Password Authentication.
+This option is only available if you have selected to connect using SQL Server Authentication or Active Directory Password Authentication.

-Click to connect to the server selected above.
+Click to connect to the server.